samiul008ghub/soc_setup/README.md

 ## Security Best Practices
 After setting up the security components, consider following best practices for system hardening, firewall configurations, and securing sensitive data.

-## Note on Network Monitoring
-Suricata, the NIDS component, will monitor the local interface of the machine where it is installed.
-To monitor the entire network traffic, it should receive traffic from a TAP device or a SPAN port.